awaizman1/python_zth/overview/p11_comments_and_docstring/README.md

 - Targeting your consumers.
 - Useful with [help](https://docs.python.org/3/library/functions.html#help) builtin function.
 - Document only public package / module / class / method / function, not private ones!
+- There are tools for creating web / pdf / etc. documentation from docstrings (i.e. [sphinx](http://www.sphinx-doc.org/en/master/)).

 > package docstrings is placed in package's ***__init__.py*** file (will be discussed later)